-Driving without a tachograph driver card is considered a serious infringement of the tachograph rules, yet it is one of the most common infringements.
+Driving without a digital tachograph driver card is considered a serious infringement of the tachograph rules, yet it is one of the most common infringements.
 On a yearly basis, millions of pounds in fines have been handed out, and in some cases this infringement resulted in the incarceration of a driver.
 Needless to say, this infringement should be taken very seriously by both drivers and truck operators.

 Although all tachograph related infringements should be taken very seriously, road side inspections consider driving without a tachograph card as the most reprehensible.
 The purpose of this this article is to help you stay on the safe side of the law.

 The Main Rules Concerning Your Tachograph Driver Card

 First and foremost, using your personal tachograph driver card (or: driver card) is mandatory when you are operating a vehicle equipped with a tachograph.
 Whenever a vehicle is operated without a tachograph card, the mass storage of the tachograph will continue to record information and will create an event stating the absence of a driver card.
 All vehicle operations carried out with the absence of a tachograph card, will be considered as ‘uncleared duty’.

 Here below we have listed some other important rules regarding the use of the driver card:

 - Driving without tachograph driver card if you have never been issued with a driver card by the DVLA, is an offence

 - You cannot share your driver card with other drivers.